What’s new in 0.11.0

 -

-Added drop-down lists with options that change the composition of block parameters to the masks, this makes it easier to configure the model.
+We have added drop-down lists with options to the masks that change the composition of the block parameters, this increases the convenience of configuring the model.

 -

-Added recording of signals of internal variables of blocks
+Added recording of signals of internal variable blocks

-Introduced a long-awaited feature, without which it is impossible to imagine the development of wireless or other digital systems.
-Now you can plot the spectrum of the model signal in the Graphics module.
-To do this, select the appropriate type of graph in the settings.
+We have introduced a long-awaited opportunity, without which it is impossible to imagine the development of wireless or other digital systems.
+Now you can plot the model’s signal spectrum in the Graphics module.
+To do this, select the appropriate chart type in the settings.
 We hope you will appreciate this new functionality!

 Support for Fixed-Point data types

-Another capability without which the development of complex digital systems is unimaginable.
-Engee now supports fixed-point data types for a number of fixed-point data types for a number of blocks, so you can debug and rapidly prototype algorithms that will run on signal processors and FPGAs in the future. algorithms that will run on signal processors and FPGAs in the future.
+Another opportunity, without which it is impossible to imagine the development of complex digital systems.
+Now Engee It supports fixed-point data types for a number of blocks, and you can debug and quickly prototype algorithms that will run on signal processors and FPGAs in the future.

-For your convenience we have added the ability to take a screenshot of the model, the button for this action is located near the bottom right corner of the screen. corner.
-You can choose the screenshot format, download it, copy it or upload it to a file browser.
+For your convenience, we have added the ability to take a screenshot of the model, the button for this action is located next to it in the lower right corner.
+You can choose the screenshot format, download it, copy it, or upload it to a file browser.

-Now you can insert such handy model diagrams into your reports, scripts or articles without unnecessary interface elements:
+Now you can insert such convenient model diagrams into your reports, scripts or articles without unnecessary interface elements.:

 Changing model parameters during simulation

-Now you can change the values of parameters of the block Sine Wave Function on the fly during the execution of the model.
-You no longer need to re-run the model to test a theory during simulation.
+Now you can change the values of the block parameters.
+Sine Wave on the fly during the execution of the model.
+You no longer need to run the model over again to test a theory during the modeling process.

-Expanded the list of commands for program control so you can more effectively support model-driven design with interactive scripts:
+We have expanded the list of commands for program management so that you can more effectively support model-oriented design using interactive scripts.:

 -